 EULAR Applications for project grants

-Final manuscripts, approved by EULAR, will need to be submitted to ARD for review and possible publication.
+Final manuscripts, approved by EULAR, will need to be submitted to ARD or RMD Open for review and possible publication.
 Applicants should be aware of a standard EULAR procedure for applying, internal evaluation, and decision-making, which can be downloaded under related information on the right-hand side of the page.

 Applicants are invited to submit a full proposal using the grant application templates (maximum length: 5 pages; longer proposals will be returned) and a corresponding lay summary.
 Project proposals will be reviewed and evaluated by the EULAR Standing Committee chair.

-Full project proposals must reach the Secretariat by end of June or end of December in order to meet internal process deadlines and ensure submission to the next EULAR Executive Committee meetings.
+Full project proposals must reach the secretariat by 15 January or 15 July in order to meet internal process deadlines and ensure submission to the next EULAR Executive Committee meetings.

 Standard budget for projects is EUR 57,500 (two meetings at 20,000 each, 15,000 for fellow work, 2,500 meeting logistics), and EUR 36,250 for 'update' projects (one meeting at 20,000, 15,000 for fellow work, 1,250 meeting logistics).